bcl1713/chore-gamification/docs/planning/PDR.md

 - GitHub Actions for CI/CD
 - TypeScript for type safety

+### Test Infrastructure

+The project follows a comprehensive testing strategy with Test-Driven Development (TDD) at its core.
+This approach emphasizes reliability and maintainability across all components, including critical test utilities.

+Testing is implemented in distinct layers:

+- Unit tests for isolated component testing
+- Integration tests for system interactions
+- Test utility tests for ensuring test infrastructure reliability
+- End-to-end tests planned for future implementation

+The testing infrastructure is supported by several utility categories:

+- Data factories for consistent test data generation
+- Mock implementations for external dependencies
+- Setup and teardown utilities for test state management
+- Validation helpers for common testing patterns

+Quality assurance is maintained through:

+- Comprehensive test coverage goals
+- Reliable and tested utility functions
+- Clear documentation standards
+- Maintainability metrics and monitoring

 ## Implementation Milestones

 ### Phase 1: Project Setup and Test Infrastructure (Weeks 1-2)